keelancook/missions-center/for-faculty/mission-trips-faculty/professor-faq.md

    * To go on a mission trip with SEBTS, the participant must be a SEBTS student.
 Sometimes, students ask if they can bring their spouses who are not SEBTS students.
 Most of the time, the answer to this question is no.

 ### Can I bring my spouse?
 Children?
    * It depends on what housing you can find for the team.
 We do not want spouses or children taking up spots that would otherwise go to students.
 We also do not want family to take away from your ability to focus on students and invest in them.
-However, we also recognize that family comes first, and investing/discipling them is of utmost importance.
+However, we also recognize that family comes first, and investing in and discipling them is of utmost importance.
 With all this said, feel free to reach out to the director of the CGCS to discuss this in depth.

 ### Can I lead a mission trip with another professor?
    * The short answer is yes.
 Contact the director of the CGCS to discuss this.